 The Baum Legacy.
 Perhaps the most surprising legacy of Gage's feminism and freethought appears in the works of L. Frank Baum, husband of her daughter Maud and a frequent visitor to Gage’s Fayetteville home.

 In The Wonderful Wizard of Oz and many other children’s books, L. Frank Baum presented a remarkable assortment of strong female characters and championed critical thinking over obscurantism and worshipfulness.
 (The moment when Toto goes "behind the curtain" and proves that the Wizard is no wizard at all is only the best-known appearance of this classic debunking device in Baum’s work.)

 After her husband died in 1884, Gage spent the last fourteen winters of her life with Frank and Maud at their Syracuse home; their 1887–1891 home in Aberdeen, South Dakota; and from 1892 until her death in their Chicago home.
 During these visits, she conducted suffrage work and worked on her books.

-Gage died at Frank and Maud’s Chicago home in 1898.
-She was cremated, an act bitterly opposed by Christians of the time, and her ashes were buried in the Fayetteville Cemetery beneath a rough-hewn headstone inscribed with her best-remembered saying: "There is a word sweeter than mother, home, or heaven.
+Gage's Death.
+Gage died at Frank and Maud’s Chicago home on March 18, 1898.
+She was cremated, a radical option at a time when most American Christians insisted on burial, fearful that if their bodies were burned they might be unable to participate in the Last Judgment.
+Gage's ashes were buried in the Fayetteville Cemetery beneath a rough-hewn headstone inscribed with her best-remembered saying: "There is a word sweeter than mother, home, or heaven.
 That word is Liberty."

-Since 2011 Gage’s Fayetteville home has been open to the public as a full-time Gage museum.
+Gage Home and Museum.
+Since 2011, Gage’s Fayetteville home has been open to the public as a center for social justice dialogue and a full-time Gage museum.
 A new generation of historians and feminist activists are rediscovering Gage’s unique vision and wit.